NyboTV/TP_ETS2_Plugin/README.md

 - Shows the Currect Speedlimit
 - Shows if your Blinkers are turned on
 - Wipers, Engine Status, Electric Status Support

+- MP Support

 - And more!

 How to Install
 =============

+You need "Touch Portal" and its Pro Version!

 Just download the ".tpp" File.
 It is located in the "Release/Plugin" Folder.
 Go into your Touch Portal, Click on the Wrench and click on "Import Plugin".